zapier/visual-builder/docs/_partners/integration-review-guidelines.md

 * Integrations by developers who do not own the API used in the integration or who have not been given explicit permission by the owners of the API cannot be public.

 ### 2.2 Developer Information
-Ensure all information provided in the Activation form is accurate and up-to-date.
+Ensure all information provided in the Publishing form is accurate and up-to-date.
 This helps us reach out to the appropriate contacts when questions or support issues arise.

 #### 2.2.1 Homepage URL
-* The Homepage URL submitted via the Activation form should be the homepage URL of the application's marketing site.
+* The Homepage URL submitted via the Publishing form should be the homepage URL of the application's marketing site.

 ### 2.3 Replacement Integration
 The integration should not already have an equivalent that is Public in our App Directory.
 If you’re replacing an existing integration, check out the guide for [Replacing Your Zapier Integration](https://zapier.com/developer/documentation/v2/replacing-your-zapier-integration/).